Affordable Connectivity Program

-The Federal Communications Commission (FCC) has launched a short-term Emergency Broadband Benefit (EBB) program, which provides broadband internet service for eligible New York City households, at a reduced cost, during the COVID-19 pandemic.
+This program, launched by the Federal Communications Commission (FCC), is a replacement to the Emergency Broadband Benefit (EBB) program, which provided broadband internet service for eligible New York City households at a reduced cost during the COVID-19 pandemic.

-To apply for the EBB program, confirm your household’s eligibility, and find participating broadband internet providers, visit the Universal Service Administrative Company’s EBB Program website.
+To apply for this program, confirm your household’s eligibility, and find participating broadband internet providers, visit the ACP website.
+Families may also call the ACP helpline at (877) 384-2575.

 There are several free or low-cost internet options available to New York City students and families.